angeal185/tweekdb/README.md

 # tweekdb
-the flat-file, in-memory or remote-sync db that is as lightning fast or disturbingly slow as you configure it to be.
+the flat-file, in-memory, remote-sync or hybrid db that is as lightning as you configure it to be.

 ![cd-img] ![dep-img] ![sz-img]